 In his quest to find remote villages, cross mountains and spot bears in the wild, Charlie Ottley meets a dedicated group of individuals whose passion for this area is helping to redefine its importance as one of the great surviving wonders of the natural world.
 These include a Transylvanian count who is working to conserve some of the most ancient of Carpathia’s medieval villages and His Royal Highness Prince Charles, who can trace his ancestry back to Romania’s dark and distant past.

 Wild Carpathia captures the fragile majesty of a unique eco-system and shows why it deserves to be preserved in all its glory for the benefit of future generations and the survival of Europe’s most endangered carnivores.

-- Activists protest against illegal logging in Romania’s Fagaras Mountains
+- Greenpeace activists protest against illegal logging in Romania’s Ciucas Mountains

 - Video: Romanian virgin beech forests included in UNESCO’s World Heritage List

 - Greenpeace: 100 hectares of forest illegally logged in Romania